7 Best Historical Places in Islamabad to Visit

 If you don’t know history, then you don’t know anything.
 You are a leaf that doesn’t know it is part of a tree.~ Michael Crichton

 Positioned at the gateway to Gandhara civilization and the foothills of the Himalayas, Islamabad is home to several archaeological sites.
-In this blog, we have listed down the top 5 historical places in Islamabad.
+In this blog, we have listed down the top 7 historical places in Islamabad.
+You might also like to read hill stations in Pakistan.

 1. Pakistan Monument